parrishsteve/stock-market/README.md

 # stock-market
+A reliable app with no ads and real-time data.
 An app to search for stock market symbols and get real-time stock market data

 This app uses the RESTful API services at worldtradingdata.com.
 You can sign up for a free account (or a paid account) and they will give you a key.